Arm muscle and thigh size have no role in your future happiness.

 We all have people in our lives who care dearly about us.
 While we're so busy getting Lasik, going to bridal bootcamp to get "Michelle Obama arms," or sticking feeding tubes down our noses for ten days, our loved ones worry.
 Isn't it interesting that we never hear from the men?

 There are some grooms who are either freaking out about an exhausted fiancée or annoyed that she mistakenly believes those last ten pounds will magically make her happy.
 There are also the grooms who are deathly afraid of kidney failure from the feeding tube procedure or who wonder what sort of woman they're actually marrying once they gave her the engagement ring.
 Where are their voices of outrage?
 Many of them are demanding that they get their sweet, lovable old girlfriends back.
-4 Things To Consider Before Having A Pet In Your Wedding
+4 Things To Consider BEFORE Having Your Pet In Your Wedding

 We date and get engaged with whatever body and personality we have.
 Right?
 Our grooms say, "I want you exactly the way you are right now because you are the woman of my dreams."
 They did not give a conditional engagement ring, demanding that we lose certain body hair or build muscle where none has ever existed before or require tubes in our bodies.